 Coming into the day, I was nervous, which is irregular for me.
 Riding new bikes usually doesn’t bother me with me being a small 5’7inches in height and 75kgs in weight the GS monsters over me.
 With an 890 seat height in standard form, my measly frame stood no chance unless some platform heels made an appearance.
 Luckily though, the BMW GS has some nifty tricks to make life easier for the vertically challenged, like myself.

 BMW’s clever suspension allows adjustment through the menus, dropping the height from the tall 890mm to the still tall 850mm.
-Youtube sensation UsernameKate guided me through the process of lowering it through the dash menu.
-This is still high but more manageable.
+After finding out how to lower the GS1250 suspension through the switchgear (as simple as holding a button) it drops the seat height nicely.
+This is still relatively high but more manageable, and it felt much more comfortable and brims you with confidence being able to get near enough one flat foot.
 Coupled with a fancy seat mechanism that can gain a few more mm’s of lowness, even your smaller rider can get comfortable.